Table of Contents

 If you recently had surgery or a wound that could be infected, take these symptoms seriously.
 They could signal blood poisoning.
 If you have any of these symptoms, call your doctor right away.

 What causes blood poisoning?

 Your immune system will eliminate small amounts of bacteria.
-When this does not happen, it can cause blood poisoning.
+When this doesn’t happen, it can cause blood poisoning.
 Too many bacteria can enter your bloodstream at once.
-Your immune system cannot keep up.
+Your immune system can’t keep up.
 This causes blood poisoning.

 How is blood poisoning diagnosed?

 Blood poisoning is diagnosed by examining a blood sample to find bacteria in the blood.
 Also, doctors check the number of white blood cells in the sample.
 If you suspect you have blood poisoning, call your doctor right away.
 Your doctor will examine you and order blood tests, if necessary.

 If bacteria are in your blood, your doctor will identify the type of bacteria.
 If you have a cut or other wound on your body, your doctor may swab that area to collect bacteria.

 Can blood poisoning be prevented or avoided?

 To lower your risk of blood poisoning: